freedomofpress/securedrop-docs/docs/admin/deployment/offboarding.rst

 Rotate SSH keys on the SecureDrop Servers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you are concerned that the user may have a copy of the *Admin
+If you are concerned that the user may have a copy of
-Workstation* USB or that they may have kept a copy of the *Admin Workstation*
-SSH key, you should rotate the key in the following manner.
+the SSH key, you should rotate the key in the following manner.

 #.
 Create a new SSH keypair.
-    From an *Admin Workstation*, run
+    From an *Admin* VM, run

     .. code:: sh